wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 The provisions of the national law which is referred to in Article 48(2) concerning the excusing, by the designated or elected State, of any delay in meeting any time limit are those provisions which provide for reinstatement of rights, restoration, _restitutio in integrum_ or further processing in spite of non-compliance with a time limit, and any other provision providing for the extension of time limits or for excusing delays in meeting time limits.

-### Rule 82ter Rectification of Errors Made by the Receiving Office or by the International Bureau
+### Rule 82ter---Rectification of Errors Made by the Receiving Office or by the International Bureau

 ##### 82_ter_.1 Errors Concerning the International Filing Date and the Priority Claim

 If the applicant proves to the satisfaction of any designated or elected Office that the international filing date is incorrect due to an error made by the receiving Office or that the declaration made under Article 8(1) has been erroneously cancelled or corrected by the receiving Office or the International Bureau, and if the error is an error such that, had it been made by the designated or elected Office itself, that Office would rectify it under the national law or national practice, the said Office shall rectify the error and shall treat the international application as if it had been accorded the rectified international filing date or as if the declaration under Article 8(1) had not been cancelled or corrected, as the case may be.

-### Rule 83 Right to Practice before International Authorities
+### Rule 83---Right to Practice before International Authorities

 ##### 83.1 Proof of Right